Antonio-Avila/Heart-Disease/README.md

 ## Conclusion and Lessons Learned

+- Ultimately, I **placed 95 out of 3905** landing me in the **top 4%** of competitors.
+	- Not bad but could have been better but the grind for shaving off decimal points in error is tough.
+- Placement was suprising given the initial public score.
+My best model performed better once graded on the entire data instead of just a portion
+	- model generalized relatively well to new data, which is usually the goal
+	- never want a model that performs well on the data used to train the model but then performs poorly when introduce to new data
 - The GridSearchCV function which finds the best parameters for the model has a log loss function that could had helped find a better model given the evaluation metric
 - Done further hypertuning, or instead of using a grid search approach tried a random search or gradient based optimization approach.
 - Tried a few other models such as Probit, similar to Logit function but uses a different link function